pablodecm/phd_thesis/src/001_abstract.md

 of the models, which can be studied only in generative manner via forward simulation of observations, and the effect of nuisance parameters.
-The first issue can can be tackled with with likelihood-free inference methods coupled with the use of low-dimensional summary statistics, which may be constructed either with machine learning techniques or through physically motivated variables (e.g. event reconstruction).
+The first issue can be tackled with likelihood-free inference methods coupled with the use of low-dimensional summary statistics, which may be constructed either with machine learning techniques or through physically motivated variables (e.g. event reconstruction).